 UPDATED 7/26/21: Our galleries will reopen to the general public on August 24, 2021.
 Until then, stay connected with us on Facebook, and Twitter.
 Join us for online talks and master classes.
 Explore our online exhibits and learning resources.

 Archaeological Records Office

-The Archaeological Records Office (ARO) is the official, and only, repository for archaeological survey records and site information generated during Arizona Antiquities Act Blanket-permitted work conducted on state lands.
+The Archaeological Records Office (ARO) is the official, and only, repository for archaeological survey records and site information generated during Arizona Antiquities Act blanket-permitted work conducted on state lands.
 State lands means lands owned or controlled by the State of Arizona or by any agency, instrumentality, or political subdivision of the State of Arizona, including any county or municipal corporation.
-The ARO also accepts records from other land jurisdictions under Records Management and Repository Agreements.
+ARO also accepts records from other land jurisdictions under Records Management and Repository Agreements.

 Among its responsibilities, ARO oversees and handles:

 - Project Registration for Archaeological Survey conducted under an Arizona Antiquities Act Blanket permit.

 - Issuance of ASM Site Numbers and ASM Accession Numbers.

 - Review of final report submissions for archaeological survey, monitoring, testing, and data recovery projects conducted under an Arizona Antiquities Act Blanket.